Read Anything

 But do we really learn these things “at school?”

-There are many tropes, cliches and aspects of genre that you can only incorporate in your own work once you’ve read them elsewhere.
+There are many tropes, cliches and aspects of genre that you can only incorporate in your own work once you’ve read them multiple times elsewhere.
 How else would you know that a wizard speaks in a “booming” voice, rather than just a loud one.
 How would you know that your heart stopping is a bad thing, but your heart skipping a beat is a good thing?
 How else would you know when to use “darted” as opposed to “rushed,” “ran,” “fled,” or “streaked”?

 PS: Audiobooks totally count!